SodaMtnDew/MsShellcodeDev-Revision1/README.md

 4. Compatible with most OS Architecture & versions: from Windows 2000 to Windows 11 @ ARM64.

 # PoC Provided
 PoC Part 0: The start of this project -- My patched poison ivy RAT executed on windows 11 & C2 on Windows Server 2025.
-The reversing experience soon became my motivation to create this projects (beware no source code will be provided of this PoC for preventing any kind of lawsuits.
+The reversing experience soon became my motivation to create this projects (beware no source code available of this PoC for preventing any kind of lawsuits).

 PoC Part 1: GetSysInfo, as Part of MsShellcodeDev Soluion - ShellcodeSample.vcxproj.
 (Tricks detecting OS Real Version & Arch used, please take a deeper look into source codes of this projects.)